zhao201730685110/ICp-banking-microservices/README.md

 5. As a result, a docker image is created based on your Docker file and your source code pulled from Github :

 	`sudo docker images`

+6. Create a new container based on your fresh docker image:

+	`sudo docker run -p 3000:3000 YOUR_USERNAME-banking-image`

+7. Go to a browser and visit the http://LINUX_IP:3000.
+You application in up and running.

 ## Part 2 - Deploy the docker image to IBM Cloud private